-American understands the power recognition has on team members and ultimately their customers.
+American Airlines understands the power recognition has on team members and ultimately their customers.
 “The way we treat our team members is reflective of how they treat our customers,” explains Beril McManus, Senior Manager, Recognition and Engagement.

 The company had a variety of recognition programs but was looking to expand their recognition offerings and make recognition more accessible to all team members.
-They wanted to empower people to thank a coworker and better understand what and how much recognition was happening across the organization.
+They wanted to empower people to thank a coworker and better understand what and how much recognition was happening across the organisation.
 They needed a partner and a system that could meet their growing needs and accommodate more types of recognition.

 “As we went through the process it became very evident that O.C.
 Tanner really had the tools, the systems, the people, and the expertise that we were looking for.
 It was a good match to where we were on this journey.
 They would really bring best-in-class recognition to American,” says McManus.

-Nonstop Thanks launched in 2019 and is an easy-to-use platform that gives every team member the opportunity to recognize their peers.
+Nonstop Thanks launched in 2019 and is an easy-to-use platform that gives every team member the opportunity to recognise their peers.
 It includes a broader selection of awards to choose from and gave McManus and team flexibility to add recognition for additional types of achievements.

-Leaders like Claire Madden enjoy the ease of use and the ability to recognize on the go with the mobile app.
+Leaders like Claire Madden enjoy the ease of use and the ability to recognise on the go with the mobile app.
 As the Senior Base Manager of the Flight Service Base Operations at Chicago O’Hare, she isn’t always able to see her team of flight attendants or the great work they regularly do on planes.
 Madden relies on customer letters or other team members to share stories of flight attendants going above and beyond and helping one another out.
-She is also able to recognize across functions when someone from another team helps out a member of hers.
+She is also able to recognise across functions when someone from another team helps out a member of hers.

 “Recognition is telling them: thank you for showing up.
 Thank you for doing everything you can to make us successful.
-It lets team members know what’s valued, that they are valued, and we recognize the efforts and lengths they go to in order to take care of people.
+It lets team members know what’s valued, that they are valued, and we recognise the efforts and lengths they go to in order to take care of people.
 Because taking care of people is in our DNA,” says Madden.

-“We want to recognize when a crew or flight attendant does something extraordinary: helping someone with their children, returning a lost item, pushing a wheelchair to their next gate… the kind of ownership that has built the great brand that we have.”
+“We want to recognise when a crew or flight attendant does something extraordinary: helping someone with their children, returning a lost item, pushing a wheelchair to their next gate… the kind of ownership that has built the great brand that we have.”